 From an administrative standpoint, the chief residents are responsible for developing a yearly schedule for all interns and residents.
 This schedule needs to reflect the requirements put forth by the ACGME and PEC for pediatric house officers while at the same time providing appropriate coverage for inpatient and outpatient services.
 House officers from other programs (family practice, ER, etc.) will also need assignment within this schedule.
-Chief residents will also be required to develop the monthly PER schedules.
-This should be completed 2-3 weeks prior to the start of the month and distributed to the appropriate residents and ER faculty in a timely manner.
+Schedules should be completed at least 4-6 weeks prior to the start of the month.
 It is beyond the scope of the chief resident's job to provide daily scheduling for outpatient/elective rotations - the individual department heads should do this.
 If scheduling conflicts should arise due to illness, pregnancy/maternity leave, death of a family member, etc., the chief resident should assist that person in his/her attempts to arrange alternate coverage (especially if it means utilizing the jeopardy system).
 The chief resident is also responsible for formulating special resident schedules in the event of a natural or external disaster (i.e., Code Grey) and will be required to be present at the hospital during any such disaster.

 Chief residents are also liaisons between the faculty and the house officers.
-In light of this, they will need to attend numerous meetings (PEC, Competency Committee, LSU Faculty Meeting, etc.) and relay this information to the housestaff.
+Considering this, they will need to attend numerous meetings (PEC, Competency Committee, LSU Faculty Meeting, etc.) and relay this information to the housestaff.
 While their primary goal should be advocating on the residents' behalf, there may be times when disciplinary action is necessary, and the chief resident is responsible for initial interventions.
 The program director should be notified of any significant or ongoing problems.

-Chief residents are an integral part of the resident recruitment process.
+Chief Residents are an integral part of the resident recruitment process.
 All current and incoming chief residents will be part of the Recruitment Committee and will be assigned applications for review.
-The committee meets weekly during the heart of interview season to discuss the candidates and formulate the rank list.
+The committee meets weekly during interview season to discuss the candidates and formulate the rank list.
 The chief residents are responsible for presenting the "Nuts and Bolts" of the program with interviewees.
-The chief residents should also assist in any efforts to provide interviewees with the opportunity to get to know current residents (i.e., lunches or recruitment parties) outside of the hospital setting.
+The chief residents should also assist in any efforts to provide interviewees with the opportunity to get to know current residents/the hospital environment virtually (if virtual recruitment season).

-One of the primary roles of the chief resident is that of teacher.
+One of the primary roles of the Chief Resident is that of teacher.
 He/She will conduct morning report (4 times weekly at Children's Hospital) in a manner that is geared toward intern/resident learning.
-The chief residents are also responsible for scheduling of all house staff teaching conferences (Noon Conference, M+M, and Case Conference) in accordance with ACGME/PEC requirements.
-In addition, the chief residents may round with the inpatient teams covering private general pediatric patients in order to provide teaching to students and house officers.
-During these months, it is the chief's responsibility to provide evaluations for students, interns, and residents on those teams.
+The Chief Residents are also responsible for scheduling of all house staff teaching conferences (Noon Conference, M+M, and Case Conference) in accordance with ACGME/PEC requirements.